-The Employers' Accounting for Defined Benefit Pension and Other Postretirement Plans Topic of the ASC requires companies to recognize the funded status of their defined benefit pension and other postretirement benefit plans as a net liability or asset in their balance sheets and to recognize changes in that funded status in the year in which changes occur through comprehensive income.
-As it is appropriate for the Company to apply the accounting prescribed by the Accounting for the Effects of Certain Types of Regulations Topic of the ASC, the Company does not recognize changes in the funded status in comprehensive income but recognizes them as changes to the related regulatory asset or liability, pending future recovery or refund through its rates.
+The Plan Accounting-Defined Benefit Pension Plans Topic 960 of the ASC, or ASC 960, requires companies to recognize the funded status of their defined benefit pension and other postretirement benefit plans as a net liability or asset in their balance sheets and to recognize changes in that funded status in the year in which changes occur through comprehensive income.
+As it is appropriate for the Company to apply the accounting prescribed by the Regulated Operations Topic 980 of the ASC, the Company does not recognize changes in the funded status in comprehensive income but recognizes them as changes to the related regulatory asset or liability, pending future recovery or refund through its rates.

-Pursuant to the Employers' Accounting for Defined Benefit Pension and Other Postretirement Plans Topic of the ASC, no portion of the related liabilities are classified as current because plan assets exceed the value of benefit obligations expected to be paid within the 12 months ending March 31, 2012.
-In addition, no plan assets are expected to be returned to the Company during the 12 months ending March 31, 2012.
+Pursuant to ASC 960, no portion of the related liabilities are classified as current because plan assets exceed the value of benefit obligations expected to be paid within the 12 months ending March 31, 2013.
+In addition, no plan assets are expected to be returned to the Company during the 12 months ending March 31, 2013.

 The terms of the RP08-350 rate settlement allow Central to recover, in its rates, \$9.5 million annually for pension benefits and postretirement benefits other than pensions.
 Central must fund the amounts recovered into irrevocable trusts established solely for the provision of the aforementioned benefits in a manner that permits Central to maximize the tax deductibility of the deposits and adhere to minimum and maximum funding requirements.
 Central's \$9.5 million annual funding requirement may only be reduced by amounts funded in excess of recoveries in prior years.
-As of December 31, 2010, Central's funding was equivalent to its recoveries.
+As of December 31, 2011, Central's funding was \$1.9 million in excess of its recoveries.